Grégory Vignal: RC Lens and loans

 Vignal then moved to Lens on a free transfer and was loaned out to 1.
 FC Kaiserslautern for the second half of the season in January 2007.

-After a trial with the club, Vignal joined Southampton on a season-long loan on 27 July 2007.
-He scored his first goal for Southampton with a free kick in a 2–0 win over Leicester City in the FA Cup, and his first league goal came from a penalty against Scunthorpe United while playing with a broken arm.
-He scored another penalty in the 2–2 draw with Wolverhampton Wanderers before being sent off for an off-the-ball incident.
-However, he later won an appeal against the card.
+After a trial, Vignal joined Southampton on a season-long loan on 27 July 2007.
+He scored his first goal for Southampton with a free kick in a 2–0 win over Leicester City in the FA Cup, and scored a penalty against Scunthorpe United in the Championship while playing with a broken arm in a cast.
+He scored another penalty in a 2–2 draw with Wolverhampton Wanderers before being sent off for an off-the-ball incident; the red card was rescinded on appeal.
 He scored four goals from 23 appearances in the 2007–08 season.

-During the summer of 2009, Vignal had a trial with Queens Park Rangers which did not bring the offer of a contract.

 Birmingham City and later career

-Vignal then played in a friendly match against Sporting Gijón as part of a trial with Birmingham City, newly promoted to the Premier League.
-After producing what manager Alex McLeish described as a "strong performance", Vignal signed a one-year contract with the club, with an option for a further year, subject to medical examination.
-Injury disrupted his season, which combined with the form of Liam Ridgewell at left-back restricted the player to just nine first-team appearances.
-The club chose not to take up the option of a second year.
+A trial with another Championship club, Queens Park Rangers, in the summer of 2009 did not result in a contract, but a strong performance for Birmingham City – newly promoted to the Premier League under the management of Alex McLeish, who had remained in contact with Vignal since they worked together at Rangers – earned him a one-year contract with an option for a further year.
+However, injuries and the return to fitness and form of Liam Ridgewell at left-back restricted Vignal to just nine first-team appearances, and Birmingham chose not to take up the option of a second year.

 In July 2010, Vignal had trials with Sheffield United and Cardiff City.
-In September 2010, he joined Atromitos.
-He then left the Athens club in December 2010.
+In September, he joined Greek Super League club Atromitos, but left again after three months and four appearances.

-On 12 September 2012, Vignal signed a contract with Scottish Premier League club Dundee United until January 2013, but left in November without having made a first-team appearance.
-He returned to France, where he signed for CFA (fourth-tier) club AS Béziers ahead of the 2013–14 season.
+In January 2011, while on trial with AC Arles-Avignon, Vignal injured a knee.
+It still gave him trouble years later after three operations, and despite a two-month spell with Scottish Premier League club Dundee United in late 2012 and a season with CFA (fourth-tier) club AS Béziers, he never played again at professional level.